A&M Consulting Co.

 Turkey has become a significant destination for business expansion due to its strategic geographical location, growing economy, and investor-friendly policies.
 Here are some key reasons to consider business incorporation in Turkey:

-When establishing a company in Turkey, whether to choose the mainland or free zones or Technoparks depends on the company’s field of activity, goals and expectations.
+When to register a company Turkey, whether to choose the mainland or free zones or Technoparks depends on the company’s field of activity, goals and expectations.
 Three options have their own advantages and disadvantages.

 The sector your company will operate in, the market you are targeting and your long-term strategy are the most important factors in determining whether you will choose the mainland or the free zone.